diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

     ...
 ~~~

-This is equivalent to expanding the transition table of $$M'$$ in $$M$$ at the point of the delegating transition as follows:
+This is equivalent to expanding the transition table of $$ M' $$ in $$ M $$ at the point of the delegating transition as follows:

 ~~~
 :: M A A' {
     ...
     N A''   -> (M'S, _, ^),
-    M'S A''' -> (1, a, >)
+    M'S A''' -> (1, a, R)
-    M'1 A''' -> (M'2, a, >),
+    M'1 A''' -> (M'2, a, R),
-    M'2 A''' -> (N'', a, >),
+    M'2 A''' -> (N'', a, R),
     N'' A' -> (N', ...),
     ...
 ~~~

 We basically inline the TM that is the result of expression'.
-Each transition that would transition to $$ACC$$ or $$REJ$$ transitions to $$N''$ instead.

 First, the machine transitions to the initial state of the delegated to TM.
-We use an intermediary transition that leaves the tape and head unchanged instead of expanding the original delegating transition directly to the starting state transition declaration of the delegated to machine to avoid problems with multiple starting state declaration or multiple delegating declarations on different alphabets.
+We use an intermediary transition that leaves the tape and head unchanged, instead of expanding the original delegating transition directly to the starting state transition declaration of the delegated to machine, to avoid problems with multiple starting state declaration or multiple delegating declarations on different alphabets.

+Each transition that would transition to $$ ACC $$ or $$ REJ $$ transitions to $$ N'' $ instead.

-$$N''$$ is an intermediate state that transition that for every character $c\elemA'$$ will transition to $$N'$$ with the transition triple $$(N', ...).
+$$ N'' $$ is an intermediate state that for every character $ c \in A' $$ will transition to $$ N' $$ with the transition triple $$ ( N' , . . . ) $$.

-Delegating Transition are a way of composing TMs from other TMs.
+Delegating Transitions are a way of reusing TMs by executing them from another TM.
 Given a TM $$M$$ with a tape alphabet $$A+[a]$$ that has one or more delegating transictions to other TMs $$M_1, M_2, ...
 M_n$$ with tape alphabets $$A_1+[a_1], A_2+[a_2], ...
 A_n+[a_n]$$,
 the tape alphabet of $$M$$ is considered to be $$[A]+(A_1+[a_1])+(A_2+[a_2])+ ... +(A_n+[a_n]) + [a]$$ where $$[a]$$ is the blank symbol for $$M$$.